WowLabz/Open-Grants-Program/applications/dot_marketplace-Phase3.md

 This is phase 3 of Dot Marketplace, which is a general-purpose decentralized marketplace created as a Substrate pallet.

 - Dot Marketplace can be used by any decentralized project to float tasks and invite their community members to execute them for a reward.
 Its POC was developed during the Polkadot India Buildathon (2021).
-- It would be directly integrated into Polkadot JS Apps, where such marketplaces could create bounties and tasks that community members could fulfill.
-- The inspiration for Dot Marketplace emerged from our own needs while building Yoda - a protocol that facilitates decentralized app development leveraging open data.
-Dot Marketplace would be used to create data, services, and app marketplaces on Yoda, which would motivate us to maintain this project in the long run.
+- In the previous phases we have built a decentralised bounty platform and a decentralised court for dispute resolution.
+More details can be found on the respective grant proposals shared above.

 ### Project Details

 The current scope of work involves **milestone-based submissions** in which a project is divided into multiple configurable milestones(min 1 and max 5) to allow parallel or sequential execution.

-- This version of the marketplace handles the project by breaking it into several milestones
 - Each project must have at least one milestone and can have a maximum of five milestones (configurable)
 - Each milestone has its independent bidding system where multiple workers can place their bids
 - The publisher can select a bid as per the requirement and ratings of the worker and other criteria that can be added to a user account.
 - A worker can bid for multiple milestones of a single project based on their expertise.
 - A project reaches completion only if all milestones in the project are completed and approved by the publisher.
-- Since all milestones are independent, they can be completed and approved by the publisher irrespective of the overall project status.
+- In our current implementation all milestones are independent, hence they can be completed and approved by the publisher irrespective of the overall project status.
 - Based on the requirements, a publisher can add more milestones to a project even after it is pushed to the market, provided the total number of milestones does not exceed 5 (configurable)
 - The [decentralized court](https://github.com/WowLabz/dot-marketplace-v2) implemented in phase 2 is functional for each milestone of a project